Research Shows that the Best Cyber Defense Teams are Antisocial

 Successful Cyber Teams Don’t Need Discussion

 It’s a common theme with most organizations.
 They need someone who acts and makes decisions on the fly, especially when those decisions involve cyber security.
-People who can make the right decisions quickly are an enterprise’s most valuable asset because a security breach only takes a few minutes to happen.
-An enterprise needs that person who can identify a cyber security attack and react immediately without much input and without the need to consult other team members before taking the necessary steps to protect from a data breach.
+People who can make the right decisions quickly are an enterprise’s most valuable asset.
+This is because a security breach only takes a few minutes to happen.
+An enterprise needs that person who can identify a cyber security attack and react immediately without much input.
 This is what happened in the latest Army competition.
+Reaction times matter.

 The competition had several metrics.
 The two main ones were performance based on the reaction and solutions of team members.
 The other was human-focused tasks where team members were required to work with other people to create solutions.